mattnickolaus/boot-notes/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+> Note: I intend to port this over to a Firefox extension in the near future as well.

 ## License